+Russians know that access to the Mediterranean means access to the world.
+Throug the centuries, Russia's foreign policy was largely focused on providing access to the seas.
 The relations between Turkey and Russia, both of which share European and Asian features emanating from history, culture and common geography, are deeply-rooted.
+Russian policy has always played an important part in Turkish history, dating back to the days when Turkey was the core of the Ottoman Empire.
 Turkey and Russia are historical enemies.
-Russian policy has always played an important part in Turkish history, dating back to the days when Turkey was the core of the Ottoman Empire.
 There was a hatred of Russia and anything savoring of Russia, which was passed down by the Turks from father to son for generations.

 The Ottomans fought at least 15 wars against the czars, eventually losing considerable territory in the process.
 In 1453 Constantinople was taken by Mohammed II, and became the capital of the empire.
 From the accession of Mohammed IV in 1648, the Turkish empire began rapidly to decline, the vice and profligacy of the harem and seraglio being reflected in every branch of the state.

 Ever since Peter the Great visited Germany, Holland, and England in 1697, Russian leaders have recognized the need for ice-free ports.
 Russia has tried to control the Straits of the Bosporus and Dardanelles, doors to the Black Sea, and to acquire Constantinople because of significance to the Greek Orthodox Faith.
 Turkish rulers, since the days of Sultan Ibrahim I in 1640 when a famine was caused by Venetian ships closing the Dardanelles for the first time, have manoeuvred by wars and alliances to prevent Russia from achieving her aims.